OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_46.rst

 =================================
-Upgrading from OpenNebula 4.8.x
+Upgrading from OpenNebula 4.6.x
 =================================

-This guide describes the installation procedure for systems that are already running a 4.8.x OpenNebula.
+This section describes the installation procedure for systems that are already running a 4.6.x OpenNebula.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide for `4.10 <http://docs.opennebula.org/4.10/release_notes/release_notes/compatibility.html>`_, `4.12 <http://docs.opennebula.org/4.12/release_notes/release_notes/compatibility.html>`_, `4.14 <http://docs.opennebula.org/4.14/release_notes/release_notes/compatibility.html>`_ and :ref:`5.0 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 5.0.
+Read the Compatibility Guide for `4.8 <http://docs.opennebula.org/4.8/release_notes/release_notes/compatibility.html>`_, `4.10 <http://docs.opennebula.org/4.10/release_notes/release_notes/compatibility.html>`_, `4.12 <http://docs.opennebula.org/4.12/release_notes/release_notes/compatibility.html>`_, `4.14 <http://docs.opennebula.org/4.14/release_notes/release_notes/compatibility.html>`_ and :ref:`5.0 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 5.0.

 Upgrading a Federation
 ================================================================================

-If you have two or more 4.8 OpenNebulas working as a :ref:`Federation <introf>`, you need to upgrade all of them.
+If you have two or more 4.6 OpenNebulas working as a :ref:`Federation <introf>`, you need to upgrade all of them.
 The upgrade does not have to be simultaneous, the slaves can be kept running while the master is upgraded.

 The steps to follow are: